 Mine has a switch on the side that moves up and down.Put switch in opposite direction and the machine stops at half way and goes bacwards instead of making a whole turn.This way it knits back and forth instead of a circle.

 Nothing to it.
 To make a square or rectangle, just stop one knob short of a complete circle, and then go back the way you came.
 If you were knitting clockwise, when you get to the 2nd to last knob, you'd just knit your way back counterclockwise.
-Just be sure to knit twice in your end stitch, of course, to keep the corner square.
-Great way to use up yarn.

 The curling happens when using a stretchy yarn - when finished you'll just need to 'block' the project (wet and shape.
 Use rust-proof pins to hold it in shape as it dries, and yes this works with acrylic yarns as well as with wool or other natural fibres).

 Looking at the photo you've posted, it looks to me as though you're wrapping tighter where the rows have gone narrow, OR that you're decreasing somehow.

 Try unwrapping to the point it's the width you want, and then slowly rewrapping each peg with the same tension as you used previously.
 And be sure you're not decreasing accidentally at beginning, end, or middle of the row.

 Pretty yarn, I hope you'll post a snap of the finished blanket:)

 I am making blankets using panels made on my Knifty Knitter, but am not sure how to stitch together the panels to make a large blanket.
 Can someone help me please?